 This header field is used if the Service Provider is considered part of the Enterprise "Trust Domain".
 For such a relationship, the OpenScape Voice SIP Endpoint Profile's 'Privacy' support should be set to 'Full' or 'Full-Send'.
 OpenScape Voice will include the P-Asserted-Identity header field in SIP INVITE requests containing a public identity.
-Normally, only public identities are sent to the Service Provider so if the calling party is a member of a user group with a private numbering plan then the callers private name and/or number will not be sent in the P-Asserted-Identity.
-As an option, depending on the originating caller, the header field may be used to identify an OpenScape Voice calling subscriber account or home DN, a feature subscriber account or home DN or the enterprise organization default home DN.
+Only public identities are sent to the Service provider so if the calling party is a member of a user group with a private numbering plan then the callers private name and/or number will not be sent in the P-Asserted-Identity.